CameronL97/Biological_weapon/README.md

 The bacteria all start at 75m and X = 50 and Y = 150 which is what is wanted but does not simulate an explosion further coding may add in a probability again for the bacteria to be thrown out in an explosion like simulation around the top of the building with different distances from the point source and different heights so that the bacteria will provide a better density map as currently they are all clumped together.

 The bacteria in the air should move according to fluid dynamics.
 If they are too clumped together then they should push each other away and if they are further away should ideally slow move towards each other till a threshold is hit.
 This could be done by a creating a neighbourhood for the particles and helps make the simulation more real world like.

-## Roadmap

-No further work will be completed on this model at this current time.

-1. Create Agents - Completed

-2. Create Environment - Completed

-3. Create wind conditions - Completed

-4. Create falling conditions - Completed

-5. Create a landed switch - Completed

-6. Append landed bacteria to a new list - Completed

-7. Write new list to CSV - Failed (only writes 1 X and Y coordinate to the list)

-8. Produce density plots - Completed (with random numbers)

-9. Export density plot to Image - Completed

-10. Expand the model - Potential for further work if revisited

 ## Contributing